-In the framework of the implementation of the continuous decommissioning process of A1 NPP, from 1 $October\ 2016$ stages III and IV of decommissioning are in implementation, with the scheduled date of completion in 2024, based on the ÚJD SR Decision No. 369/2016, which granted a permit for the implementation of stages III and IV in the scope indicated in the document "Plan for stages III and IV of decommissioning of A1 NPP".
-The follow-up stage V of decommissioning is scheduled for the period 2025-2033.
+In the framework of the implementation of the continuous decommissioning process of A-1 NPP, from 1 October 2016 stages III and IV of decommissioning are in implementation, with the scheduled date of completion in 2024, based on the ÚJD SR Decision No. 369/2016, which granted a permit for the implementation of stages III and IV in the scope of document "Plan for stages III and IV of decommissioning of A1 NPP".
+The follow-up stage V of decommissioning is scheduled for the period 2025 - 2033.

-The main subject of stages III and IV is the decommissioning of technological equipment and rooms of objects of the main production unit - 30 - reactor hall, 32 - intermediate machinery hall, 34 - turbine hall and the main generating unit, external objects, such as object 28 - gas management system, object 44/20 tanks and object 44/10 and treatment of liquid RAW, especially Chrompik and sludge, as well as handling contaminated soil and concrete.
+The main subject of stages III and IV is the decommissioning of technological equipment and rooms of objects 30 - reactor hall, 32 - intermediate machinery hall, 34 - turbine hall and the main generating unit, external objects, such as object 28 - gas management system, tanks of object 44/10 and treatment of liquid RAW, especially Chrompik and sludge, as well as handling contaminated soil and concrete.
+The decommissioning of A-1 NPP is in more details described in Section G.2.5.